johnpeterflynn/surface-texture-inpainting-net/README.md

 ### 3D Dataset: ScanNet

-In our experiments we use ScanNet, a dataset containing 3D reconstructions of 1500 indoor scenes.
+In our experiments we use ScanNet, a dataset containing 3D reconstructions of approximately 1500 indoor scenes.

 #### Download ScanNet